seapear/AffinityOnLinux/Roadmap.md

 - wine: could not load `mscoree.dll` or any crash related to .NET Framework while using bottles
     - This is probably caused by Wine Mono conflicting with the installation of .NET Framework versions lower than 5.
     As of now, it does not seem possible to specify the removal of Wine Mono as an instruction in the yaml manifest, since bottles does not use winetricks under the hood, but their own dependency manager.
-    For a working install in bottles, one would have to create a custom empty bottle, the uninstall Wine Mono before anything else, then manually install dependencies.
+    For a working install in bottles, one would have to create a custom empty bottle, then uninstall Wine Mono before anything else, then manually install dependencies.
-    This defeats the purpose of having an automated bottle creation using yaml files, so bottles is currently not recommanded.
+    This defeats the purpose of having an automated bottle creation using yaml files, so bottles is currently not recommended.
     - Sources:
       - [Bottles issue #2887](https://github.com/bottlesdevs/Bottles/issues/2887#issuecomment-2646118028)
       - [Wine Mono README](https://github.com/wine-mono/wine-mono#:~:text=Please%20note%20that%20while%20Wine%20Mono%20should%20always%20be%20removed%20before%20installing%20.NET%20Framework%204.8%20and%20earlier%2C%20it%20can%20coexist%20with%20.NET%20Core%20and%20.NET%205%20or%20later.)